awpie/nutrAI/README.md

 1. **Import errors**: Make sure all dependencies are installed
 2. **Database locked**: Only one process can write to SQLite at a time
 3. **Scraping failures**: Check your internet connection and Duke's website availability
-4. **Missing data**: Run the setup script to import existing CSV data
+4. **Missing data after refresh**: Check scraping logs for errors

 ### Logs

 Check `scraping.log` for detailed scraping activity and error messages.
+Each refresh operation is logged with:

+- Start/completion times
+- Number of items found and inserted
+- Any errors encountered

 ### Reset Database

-To start fresh:
+To start completely fresh:

 ```bash
 rm nutrition_data.db
 python setup_database.py
 ```

+This will recreate the database and import your existing CSV data.

 ---